Downhill Skiing & Snowboarding

 Wolf Creek Ski Area

-Wolf Creek's 7 lifts service incredibly beautiful terrain, over 1,600 acres.
+Wolf Creek's 9 lifts service incredibly beautiful terrain, over 1,600 acres.
 The Magic Carpet is a moving conveyor lift for the Wolf Pup Program.
 The Nova Lift services beginner terrain for children and new skiers.
 The Raven Chairlift, a high speed quad, services primarily beginner and intermediate terrain.
-The Bonanza and Treasure Triple Chairlift service intermediate and expert slopes.
+The Treasure Stoke Quad and Bonanza Triple Chairlift services intermediate and expert slopes.
 The D. Boyce lift is a high speed poma that services intermediate and expert terrain.
 The Alberta Chairlift replaces the snowcat shuttle that served the Water Fall Area.
 This unique area is beautiful and adventuresome; full of incredible glades and changing terrain.
 Predominantly tree skiing and boarding, these 1,000 acres have a few groomed trails for intermediates' interests and enjoyment.

 Places to Stay & Fun Things to Do

 A full service ski shop and outdoor goods store in South Fork, minutes to Wolf Creek Ski Area.
-Doc's has Ski and snowboard rentals, fishing tackle, snowshoe and sports rentals.
+Doc's has Snowboard and ski rentals, fishing tackle, snowshoe and sports rentals.
 Fishing and Hunting licenses.

-Between South Fork and Wolf Creek Ski Area; Riverbend Resort is close to Alamosa, Creede, Pagosa Springs.
-Cabins with fireplaces, decks overlooking private stocked river frontage.
-Full hookup RV Park.
+Between South Fork and Wolf Creek Ski Area; Riverbend Resort is near Pagosa Springs and Alamosa.
+Year Round Full hookup RV Park.
+Cabins: fireplaces, decks overlooking privately stocked river frontage.

 General Skiing Information